holepunchto/hyperswarm/README.md

 A high-level API for finding and connecting to peers who are interested in a "topic."

-## NOTE: v3 Release Candidate
+## NOTE: v3

-Note that this is the README for the v3 release candidate.
+Note that this is the README for v3 which is tagged under next.
+To see the v2 documentation/code go to https://github.com/hyperswarm/dht/tree/v2

-To see the v2 documentation/code go to https://github.com/hyperswarm/hyperswarm/tree/v2
+As v3 fully matures over the next month it will be shifted to npm latest.

 ## Installation
 ```
-npm i hyperswarm@next --save
+npm install hyperswarm@next
 ```

 ## Usage